 If you know that cancer runs in your family, it’s important to schedule an appointment with your doctor so he or she can evaluate you for referral to a cancer genetics program where, along with genetic testing, they will advise on cancer preventive measures according to your risk.
 For example, a young person who has a gene variant associated with a greater risk of colon cancer should receive a colonoscopy much earlier than age 45, which is the age the American Cancer Society suggests.

-“We know that even if you have genetic mutations that give you a high risk of cancer, environmental factors can modify that risk quite a bit,” says gastroenterologist Xavier Llor, MD, PhD, who is co-director of the Smilow Cancer Genetics and Prevention Program.
+“We know that even if you have genetic mutations that give you a high risk of cancer, environmental factors can modify that risk quite a bit,” says gastroenterologist Xavier Llor, MD, PhD, who is director of the Yale Medicine GI Cancer Prevention Program.
 “Lifestyle modifications can actually help prevent the development of that cancer.
 This is true more so in patients who have these mutations than in those who don’t.”
 As an example, Dr. Llor says, a patient who loses just 5 percent of his or her body weight can significantly reduce cancer risk.

-At Yale Medicine, the team of specialists at the Smilow Cancer Genetics and Prevention Program work to provide patients accurate risk assessment, genetic testing, and access to screening and cancer preventive measures.
+At Yale Medicine, the team of specialists at the GI Cancer Prevention Program work to provide patients accurate risk assessment and access to screening and cancer preventive measures.

 What are examples of inherited cancers?